MIT School of Humanities, Arts, and Social Sciences

 - Research and Scholarship: Projects that advance knowledge or artistic production in the humanities, arts, and social sciences.

-- Professional Development: Individuals or teams seeking to develop skills, expertise, and leadership capabilities skills of their own or others.
+- Professional Development: Individuals or teams seeking to develop their own or others’ skills, expertise, or leadership capabilities.

 - Diversity: Projects or activities that promote diversity, equity, and belonging within the academic community.

-- Community Engagement: Events or activities that connect SHASS with the public and lead to the reputation and recognition of MIT’s contributions to the world.
+- Community Engagement: Events or activities that connect SHASS with the public and foster reputation and recognition of MIT’s contributions to the world.

 - Digital Learning: Proposals that leverage technology to enhance digital learning experiences and promote accessibility.